MOIST fans

 5~2. (clockwise from top left) Havenaar Mike, Inui Takashi, Mizunuma Kota, Hasegawa Aria Jasuru

 The Young Player of the Year Award is a little different.
-This season the fans haven't been treated to a large amount of playing time from the youngsters so, rather than try and praise the players for their achievements in 2007 we are
+This season the fans haven't been treated to a large amount of playing time from the youngsters so, rather than try and praise the players for their achievements in 2007 we are going to look at the potential of the cream of the crop.

 From the brief amount of action we got to see from the 4 players on the left, it is clear that they all have the potential to be great players in the future.